Reported fatalities for the Day of Mourning

 The National Day of Mourning occurs annually on April 28, to honour those who have died, been injured or suffered an illness in a workplace.
 The Day of Mourning was enshrined in national legislation by an act of parliament on February 1, 1991.

-Every year on the Day of Mourning, the WSIB and the Ministry of Labour report workplace fatalities which have occurred in Ontario workplaces.
+Each year on the Day of Mourning, the WSIB and the Ministry of Labour report fatalities that occurred in Ontario workplaces.
 The Day of Mourning fatality statistic is a province-wide fatality number and includes all workplaces in Ontario, not just those covered by the WSIB.
 The number is fully reconciled with the WSIB, the Ministry of Labour and the Chief Prevention Office.
-In 2016, there were 208 individuals who died from a work-related injury or illness in Ontario.
+In 2017, there were 227 individuals who died from a work-related injury or illness in Ontario.

 It is important to note that the different methodologies used for reporting fatalities for various purposes can result in different statistics being reported.
 The following describes why WSIB fatality statistics differ from the Day of Mourning statistics.

-The provincial number includes MOL fatalities for workers not covered under the Workplace Safety and Insurance Act, as well as those occupational disease fatalities where the death occurred in the specified year.
-This number differs from WSIB only statistics where Occupational Disease fatalities are reported when entitlement has been granted for survivor benefits within the specified year.
-For more information on fatalities related to the Day of Mourning please visit the Ministry of Labour Website at www.labour.gov.on.ca
+The provincial number includes Ministry of Labour fatalities for people not covered under the Workplace Safety and Insurance Act, as well as those occupational disease fatalities where the death occurred in the specified year.
+This number differs from WSIB-only statistics where occupational disease fatalities are reported when entitlement has been granted for survivor benefits within the specified year.
+For more information on fatalities related to the Day of Mourning please visit the Ministry of Labour website at www.labour.gov.on.ca.